kumahq/kuma-website/app/docs/dev/security/certificates.md

 {% endtab %}
 {% endtabs %}

-Now You can configure Kuma's prometheus SD with the correct TLS configuration using the [Prometheus docs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kuma_sd_config).
+Now you can configure Kuma's Prometheus SD with the correct TLS configuration using the [Prometheus docs](https://prometheus.io/docs/prometheus/latest/configuration/configuration/#kuma_sd_config).

 ## User to control plane communication